AI and Lawyers | What Every Law Firm Needs to Know

 Machine Learning

-Machine learning is a branch of artificial intelligence that enables computers to learn and make decisions without being explicitly programmed.
 With machine learning, a computer system is fed large amounts of data, like images or text, and it learns to recognize patterns and make predictions based on that data.
 The more data it processes, the better it becomes at making accurate predictions or decisions.
-This technology powers many of the smart tools and applications we all use today, such as email spam filters, recommendation systems, and voice assistants.

 Generative AI

-Generative AI are tools that, as the name implies, generate content.
 The most notable of these are text-generation tools such as ChatGPT, and graphic/artistic generative tools like Midjourney.
 Both create shockingly high quality content (text and creative works, respectively) and at amazing speeds and very low costs.

 Large Language Models (LLM’s)